Boris-Em/BEMCheckBox/README.md

   * [Setup](#setup)

 ## Project Details
-Learn more about the **BEMCheckBox** project, lincesing support etc.
+Learn more about the **BEMCheckBox** project, licensing, support etc.

 ### Requirements
  - Requires iOS 7 or later.
 The sample project is optimized for iOS 9.